 For the Crumb Topping

-- Preheat the oven to 375 F. Mix the 1 cup flour and 1/3 cup sugar; cut in butter until crumbly with the use of 2 knives or a pastry blender.
-Press into a 9x9 square pan.
-Bake for 20 minutes.
+- Butter a 9×9 square baking dish.
+Preheat the oven to 350 F. Mix the 1 cup flour and 1/3 cup sugar; cut in butter until crumbly with the use of 2 knives or a pastry blender.
+Press into the prepared pan.
+Bake for 15 minutes.

 - In a bowl, mix 1/3 cup sugar, 2 tablespoons flour and the cinnamon and nutmeg.
 Stir in the apples to coat.
 Spoon over the baked layer.

 - Mix the crumb toppings until crumbly.
 Sprinkle over the apples.
-Bake for about 30-35 minutes until the top is lightly browned and the apples are soft.
+Bake for about 30 minutes or until the top is lightly browned and the apples are soft.
 Cool completely and cut into bars.
 Enjoy!

 Prep Time: 15 Minutes